Godavari (2006 film)

 Godavari is a 2006 Indian Telugu-language romantic comedy drama film written and directed by Sekhar Kammula, and produced by G. V. G. Raju.
 Sumanth and Kamalinee Mukherjee played the lead roles.
 The music of the film was composed by K. M. Radha Krishnan.

-The film follows Sriram, an idealistic political aspirant, and Sita, an independent fashion designer, as they embark on a transformative houseboat journey on the Godavari River.
-Amidst diverse co-passengers, they navigate personal struggles and unexpected romance, finding clarity and connection.
+The film follows Sriram, an idealistic political aspirant, and Sita, an independent fashion designer, as they embark on a transformative houseboat journey on the Godavari River. amidst diverse co-passengers.

 The film achieved significant commercial success at the box office and garnered unanimous critical acclaim.
 It received several Nandi Awards and Filmfare Awards.
-Godavari is widely considered a modern classic of Telugu cinema, appreciated for its subtle storytelling, realistic characters, and captivating portrayal of the journey to Bhadrachalam on the Godavari River.
+Godavari has been called a modern classic of Telugu cinema.